 Beautiful, quiet 1.5-acre garden square surrounded by large plane trees and white stucco-fronted houses.
 Much horticultural interest following recent re-planting.

-Sister garden to Cleveland Square, entirely refurbished in 2006 by the residents' association, including traditional railings.
+Sister garden to Cleveland Square, entirely refurbished in 2006 by the residents' association.

 These gardens, which are undergoing careful ecological regeneration, are surrounded by five-storey stucco-fronted houses built in 1858 by Henry de Bruno Austin.